-- I will remain at the birth site for two hours after birth to continue with comfort measures
+- I will remain at the birth site for two to three hours after birth to continue with comfort measures

-- Ensure that breastfeeding is established (if that is your choice)
+- Ensure that breastfeeding is established (if that is your plan)

-- Ensure that all is well & that everyone is settling in
+- Ensure that all is well & that everyone is settling in, homeostasis is established

 - Take photographs, again with your camera (optional)